voteliquid/blog/_posts/2016-10-13-dont-care-about-politics.md

 You could sort Americans into two groups: people who pay a lot of attention to politics, and those who don't.
 It seems like most people fall into the second group.

-[Liquid democracy](/2016/09/21/what-is-liquid-democracy/) can certainly improve your life if you care about politics, but it's also easier for those who aren't all that involved.
+[Liquid democracy](/2016/09/21/what-is-liquid-democracy/) is appealing to those who spend a lot of time following politics, but it's also easier for those who aren't all that involved.

 ### "Rock The Vote"